There is a lot of confusion in the home inspection and real estate industries about gas pipe bonding.

 Due to this potential issue, by 2006, all CSST manufacturers listed bonding as an installation requirement for yellow CSST, however, based upon my experience inspecting homes, bonding this gas piping was rarely, if ever, done.
 I'd estimate, based upon experience, that maybe only 10% of yellow CSST installed in this area is actually bonded.

-Properly bonding a gas pipe is fairly simple in most situations and can be done by a qualified electrician.
-It requires a grounding conductor (most commonly braided or solid copper wiring) to be connected to the gas line where it enters the home and then connected to the home’s electrical grounding system (normally to a grounding terminal in the home’s main breaker panel).
+Properly bonding a gas pipe is fairly simple in most situations and should be done by a qualified electrician.
+It requires a bonding conductor (most commonly braided or solid copper wiring such as #6 AWG copper or #4 aluminum) to be connected to the gas line and then connected to the home’s electrical grounding system (normally to a grounding terminal in the home’s main breaker panel).
+Current standards allow for the bonding clamp to be located at any point of CSST gas pipe (just not on the yellow jacket or on the corrugated steel itself); best practice is as close to the electrical panel as possible.
+Past requirements called for the bonding connection to be made at the upstream-most point of CSST but this is no longer the case.
 The main breaker panel's grounding bar is grounded via either a driven ground rod and/or the home’s metal water service pipe (within 5’ of where it enters the home).
+The bonding connection must be made on the house side of the gas meter, however.

 A bonding connection where yellow CSST meets black iron pipe.